School Improvement ~ Raising Standards

 - Children develop as mature, considerate, self-confident, articulate and responsible young people with a deeply ingrained work ethic and a real belief that they can, and will, succeed.

-- The way in which pupils are helped to develop as responsible young people is outstanding.
+- Pupils are helped to develop as responsible young people.

 - The whole ethos of the School is conducive to learning.
 Teachers manage pupils very well: with care, good guidance and high expectations for both work and behaviour.